opendatacube/datacube-explorer/README.md

     # Which field should we use when grouping products in the top menu?
     CUBEDASH_PRODUCT_GROUP_BY_FIELD = 'product_type'
-    # Ungrouped products will grouped together in this size.
+    # Ungrouped products will be grouped together in this size.
     CUBEDASH_PRODUCT_GROUP_SIZE = 5

     # Maximum search results